More than 100 bacteria species can flourish in microwave ovens

 The microbes turned up in swabs of 30 microwave ovens in different settings

-an photo of a microwave
+a photo of a microwave oven against an orange backdrop

 Microwave ovens can harbor thriving bacterial communities that have somehow adapted to the harsh environment, a new study reports.